-New Accounting Pronouncement Not Adopted - In February 2016, the FASB issued new accounting guidance for leases.
-The new guidance requires lessees to recognize lease assets and lease liabilities for all leases with terms more than 12 months in the statement of financial position and disclose key information about leasing agreements.
-This new guidance is effective for annual reporting periods beginning after December 15, 2021 with early adoption permitted.
-The Foundation is currently evaluating the impact of adopting this standard on its financial statements.
+New Accounting Pronouncement - In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
+The new guidance requires lessees to recognize right-of-use lease assets and lease liabilities for all leases with terms more than 12 months in the statement of financial position and disclose key information about leasing agreements.
+This new guidance is effective for annual reporting periods beginning after December 15, 2021.